 Billing Period Start/End

-The billing week during which the funds were generated.
+This represents the billing week during which the funds were generated.
 A billing period starts on Sunday and ends on Saturday (Mountain Standard Time).

 The Check Date represents the date when CCBill sent an international transfer, ACH payment, or check.
 Payouts occur 9 days after the billing period ends.
-In the event of a US bank holiday, funds are sent the next business day.
+In the event of a U.S. bank holiday, funds are sent the next business day.
 However, the report will still reflect Monday’s date.